Flowers and Funerals

 Flowers are a great and loving way to send a loved one off and have a little keepsake for you to remember the day.

-We always have people asking for alternatives to flowers as they feel that flowers are beautiful however as stated before wilt and die.
-We agree with this and throughout our 10+ years in the industry have come up with a few handy flower alternatives.
+We always have people asking for alternatives to flowers as they feel that flowers are beautiful, however as stated before wilt and die.
+Furthermore, we agree with this and throughout our 10+ years in the industry have come up with a few handy flower alternatives.

 Our personal favourite: Plants.

 Although it's a succulent pictured, our personal favourite plants to give are Australian natives.
 We find that these are tough, resilient and simply beautiful.